-Since the primary mission of a distribution utility - the provision of safe and reliable service - is presently being accomplished without substantial grid modernization (GM), and since the incremental benefits of GM investments tend to accrue to others (i.e., customers, energy service and technology providers, and society in general) and not the utility, the risk of disallowance under traditional ratemaking practices (e.g., historical test-year approaches) discourages utilities from pursuing GM investments.
-Yet GM promises to bring substantial net benefits to society including improved reliability, reduced costs of service and customer bills, improved capacity utilization, reduced environmental costs, and increased customer choice.
+Grid modernization may have the potential to enhance a distribution utility's ability to provide safe and reliable service.
+However, since the incremental benefits of grid modernization investments tend to accrue to others (i.e., customers, energy service and technology providers, and society in general) and not the utility, the risk of disallowance under traditional ratemaking practices (e.g., historical test-year approaches) discourages utilities from pursuing grid modernization investments.
+Yet grid modernization promises to bring substantial net benefits to customers and society including improved reliability, reduced costs of service and customer bills, improved capacity utilization, reduced environmental costs, and increased customer choice.